Omar Torres

 Omar Torres (born October 14, 1981) is an American convicted sex offender and former politician.
 A member of the Democratic Party, Torres served as a member of the San Jose City Council from the 3rd district from 2023 to 2024.
 He previously served as a trustee of the San José-Evergreen Community College District from 2020 to 2022 and the Franklin-McKinley School District from 2014 to 2018.

 Torres was arrested on November 5, 2024, hours after resigning from the city council.
 He was charged with one count of lewd and lascivious acts against a minor and one count each of sodomy and oral copulation by force, violence, duress, menace or fear.
 He pled no contest upon his conviction and was sentenced to 18 years in state prison on August 29, 2025.
-Torres is currently incarcerated at Wasco State Prison near Bakersfield.
+Torres is currently incarcerated at California State Prison, Los Angeles County.

 Early life, education, and career

 Torres was born in San Jose, California, on October 14, 1981, and raised in the Washington-Guadalupe neighborhood as the third of five children.
 The son of packagers at a local Del Monte Foods cannery, he attended San Jose public schools and San Jose City College.
 In 2011, he received a Bachelor of Science in political science from San José State University.

 While a student at San Jose City College, Torres worked for the San José Unified School District as an instructional associate and the Children's Discovery Museum of San Jose as a van driver.
 He was a community organizer for the City of San Jose before becoming executive director of Santa Maria Urban Ministry in 2012.
 He later became deputy chief of staff to San Jose city councilwoman Magdalena Carrasco in 2015, a job he held until taking a business management role at the San Jose Downtown Association in 2021.